 - Remove the crab legs from the basket and remove the foil to serve.

-If your leftover crab is still in the shell, try boiling the meat on the stove-top.
 This is an excellent method to reheat snow crab legs.
-Start to finish, it takes about 10 minutes to reheat cooked crab legs in the shell.
-Below, Sidoti shares her eight-step process.
+Start to finish, it takes about 10 minutes.
+Below, Sidoti shares her 8-step process.

 - Grab a large pot to boil water in.